 - Incomplete Documentation: Buyers often encounter delays if sellers fail to provide essential documents.
 Ensuring all documents, such as the previous title, bill of sale, and identification proof, are ready before initiating the transfer can mitigate this issue.

-- Odometer Disclosure: Buyers may face issues if the seller does not complete the odometer disclosure statement accurately.
-Requesting the seller to fill out this form as part of the sale ensures compliance with federal laws and provides protection against fraud.
+- Odometer Disclosure: Buyers may face issues if the seller does not accurately complete the odometer disclosure statement.
+Requesting the seller to fill out this form as part of the sale ensures compliance with federal laws and protects against fraud.

 - Misunderstanding of Responsibilities: Sellers sometimes misunderstand their responsibilities in the title transfer process.
 Clearly outlining the specific steps, such as providing necessary documents and completing required forms, can eliminate confusion.